Alexandr-Zaykov/CMNGA/README.md

 IDEAS:
 1) As we use SP = GPU acceleration?

+INTENT:

+This code is intended for the new the 'SPARC' program for singlet fission material exploration in Havlas group.

 *Use at your own risk.
 Citations to the used literature are added continuously within the code.*